 - Optional assignments may be completed over two weeks after class

-Course Registration And Administrative Info
+Course Registration and Administrative Info

 Sign up on ASAP.
 The last day to register is the first day the class meets.
-Students who do not attend the class must drop it officially to avoid a failing grade on their transcript.
+Students who do not attend the class must drop it officially to avoid a failing grade from appearing on their transcript.